 #1.
 Launch an elevated command prompt.
 On Windows 7: Start > All Programs > Accessories > find Command Prompt and right click it > Run as administrator.
 On Windows 8: right click the faux Start button area > Command Prompt (Admin).

-Where [volume letter] is substituted with the letter of one of the volumes involved in the intended operation.
-The flags /f /r tell the program to look for filesystem and disk errors and correct them.
+Where X is substituted with the letter of one of the volumes involved in the intended operation (the one you’re trying to back up).
+The flags /f and/r tell the program to look for filesystem and disk errors and correct them.
 The program may require restart, in this case input Y > Enter and reboot the computer.

 #3.
 Repeat #2 for every other volume involved in the operation.